OpenGL for Win32

 You will find here a ppm package for this module.
 It uses

-GLUT for Win32
+GLUT for Win32, a

 port by Nate Robins of the original GLUT (OpenGL Utility Toolkit) library written by Mark